-The certificate provides graduate students with opportunities to learn from gerontology educators within several USC academic units.
+The certificate provides graduate students with opportunities to learn from gerontology educators within several UofSC academic units.
 The program is administered by HPEB in the Arnold School of Public Health.

 All programs of study are approved by The Graduate School.